Payroll service prices

 As a business owner you will be aware that everything has its price, and payroll services are no exception.
 The costs you will incur depend on how much support you expect the service to provide you with.

-If you are confident and comfortable with the functions of a payroll and would perform the task yourself if only there were more hours in a day, you could look to a lower-cost part-managed payroll service, merely asking your provider to handle some of the time-consuming paperwork and print the hard copy payslips for distribution to employees.
+If you are confident and comfortable with the functions of a payroll and would perform the task yourself if only there were more hours in a day, you could look to a lower-cost part-managed payroll service.
+This merely asks your provider to handle some of the time-consuming paperwork and print the hard copy payslips for distribution to employees.

 If you have more complex needs, or you are new to the realm of hiring a number of external employees due to an expansion in your business, it is advisable to seek the assistance of a full-service payroll provider.